ravinravi03/TempoSync/README.md

 # TempoSync

 TempoSync is a personal project aimed at enhancing my skills with JavaScript and React frameworks.
+It allows users to create playlists which contains songs of a certain tempo range

 ## Running the Backend